vebnz/veb.co.nz/about.md

 permalink: "/about/"
 ---

-I'm Mike Mackenzie, I do tech contract and cosulting, in NZ and abroad.
+I'm Mike Mackenzie, I do tech contract and cosulting in NZ and abroad.
+Currently working remotely for a fabulous company in Australia.

 I live and work in Dunedin, New Zealand.